 Currently, the way medicines are packaged benefits the pharmaceutical companies the most, not the patient.

 Pharmaceutical companies have been known to create packaging that forces you, as the doctor, to waste medicine.
-For instance, a patient may need 30 miligrams of a medicine that only comes in 20 miligram packaging.
+For instance, a patient may need 30 milligrams of a medicine that only comes in 20 milligram packaging.